Finding Minimum-Cost Explanations for Predictions made by Tree Ensembles: Introduction

 \item We demonstrate that, in the presence of a highly efficient oracle, it is possible to enumerate all minimal explanations for several predictions made by non-trivial tree ensembles.

-\item We propose an algorithm m-MARCO which is an adaptation of the MARCO algorithm from related work~\shortcite{Liffiton16} for the purpose of computing an explanation that is minimum, and demonstrate an overall speedup factor of two compared to the MARCO algorithm which enumerates all minimal explanations.
+\item We propose an algorithm called m-MARCO which is an adaptation of the standard MARCO algorithm the field of optimization for the purpose of computing an explanation that is minimum, and demonstrate an overall speedup factor of 27 compared to the MARCO algorithm which enumerates all minimal explanations.

-\item We demonstrate that m-MARCO is significantly faster than a branch and bound approach used in some SMT solvers to compute counter-examples of unsatisfiable formulas. \end{itemize} We also provide\footnote{Published online, should the paper be accepted.} an implementation of our algorithms, together with logs and automated scripts to reproduce our results.
+\item When paired with our efficient oracle, we demonstrate that m-MARCO is significantly faster than two other competing algorithms: one based on a branch-and-bound approach (BB), and another one based on minimum hitting sets (MHS). \end{itemize} We also provide\footnote{https://github.com/john-tornblom/VoTE-explain-experiments} implementations of our algorithms, together with logs and automated scripts to reproduce our results.

 The rest of this paper is structured as follows.
-Section~\ref{sec:prel} provides preliminaries on the computation of minimal and minimum explanations, the MARCO algorithm, decision trees and tree ensembles, and abstract interpretation.
+Section~\ref{sec:prel} provides preliminaries on decision trees and tree ensembles, the computation of minimal and minimum explanations, the MARCO algorithm, and abstract interpretation.
 In Section~\ref{sec:related-works}, we relate our contributions to earlier works.
-In Section~\ref{sec:oracle}, we formalize an oracle in the abstract interpretation framework that can determine the correctness of explanations, and in Section~\ref{sec:algos} algorithms for computing minimal and minimum explanations.
-In Section~\ref{sec:comp-study}, we study the runtime performance of the formalized algorithms, and investigate characteristics of the explanations computed in that study, e.g.,. how many minimal and minimum explanations there are for a given prediction.
+In Section~\ref{sec:oracle}, we formalize an oracle in the abstract interpretation framework that can determine the correctness of explanations, and in Section~\ref{sec:algos} we formalize algorithms for computing minimal and minimum explanations.
+In Section~\ref{sec:comp-study}, we study the runtime performance of the formalized algorithms, and investigate characteristics of the explanations computed in that study, e.g., how many minimal and minimum explanations there are for a given prediction.
 Finally, Section~\ref{sec:conclusions} concludes the paper.
-There is also an Appendix~\ref{sec:sup-algos} with a supplementary algorithm for reasoning about tree ensembles trained on multi-class classification problems, and more detailed results from the runtime performance study.
+For readability, Sections~\ref{sec:prel}--\ref{sec:algos} are only concerned with binary classification problems.
+Supplementary algorithms for reasoning about tree ensembles trained on multi-class classification problems is provided in Appendix~\ref{sec:multi-class}.